tanchongmin/taskgen/contrib/README.md

 This will be the folder for contributions.
-We accept contributions for implementing external functions, as well as Jupyter Notebooks illustrating entire workflows!
+We accept contributions for Agent Wrappers, Memory classes, and Jupyter Notebooks illustrating entire workflows!
 Help us make TaskGen accessible for everyone with more boilerplate code :)

 - Fun_TaskGen_Projects - For Jupyter Notebooks / projects that use TaskGen for something fun